artcom/watchdog/README.md

     </UdpControl>

 - The \<UdpControl> root-node enabled the udp control functionality of the watchdog
+  Attributes:
-  Attributes: \<port>    - port the watchdog will listen to
+    \<port>    - port the watchdog will listen to
+    optional:
+        \<returnport>    - port the watchdog will answer to

 Optional:
 - \<IpWhitlelist> defines a list of ip-adresses, for which the watchdog allows udp control